juji-io/datalevin/doc/server.md

 instead of maps.

 User defined functions (e.g. filtering predicates) are serialized and sent to server for execution.
-They are first evaluated in the sandbox using a interpreter, i.e.
+They are first evaluated in the sandbox using a Clojure interpreter, i.e. [sci](https://github.com/borkdude/sci) based on a white list.
-[sci](https://github.com/borkdude/sci) based on a white list.
 Once interpreted, they become the same kind of Clojure functions as if compiled, so the performance hit is minimal.
-It is also more secure, as there's little danger of malicious user code bringing down the server.
+It is also more secure, as there's less danger of malicious user code bringing down the server.

 ### Security